davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

 - **attributes**:
   - **label** is the label of the badge.
   - **count** is a function or asynchronous function that returns a number.
   Gets updated when you click the navigation.
-Use `Luigi.navigation().updateTopNavigation()` in Luigi Core or trigger it in Luigi Client by using the custom message feature.
+Use `AppLaunchpad.navigation().updateTopNavigation()` in AppLaunchpad Core or trigger it in AppLaunchpad Client by using the custom message feature.

 ### category
 - **type**: string or object